taejs/book-exploring-async-basics/src/8_2_setting_up_runtime.md

 > We'll cover this in detail in the next book, but both `Poll` and `Registrator`
 > holds a reference to an `AtomicBool` which only job is to indicate if the queue
 > is "alive" or not.
 In the `Drop` implemenation of `Poll` we set this flag to
-> false in which case a coll to register an event will return an `Err`.
+> false in which case a call to register an event will return an `Err`.

 `epoll_timeout` is the time to the next timeout.
 If there is no more timeouts the value is `None`.
 We wrap this in a `Arc<Mutex<>>`, since we'll be writing to